code4policy/modules/finalproject/02-storytime.md

 - Before we start, assign a "product owner" and a "scrum master" in your group.
 - Lets also take a second to brainstorm who the stakeholders are and make a notecard with each (team-member, professor, reader of your website)

-### Setting up a Trello board
+### Setting up GitHub project boards

-- Everyone in the group should make a trello account and sign in
-- Have the product owner copy the board `T1-User-Stories`, but rename it to use your group number rather than T1 (so for example `A2-User-Stories`)
+- The product owner should create a new GitHub repository where your group project will live (initialize it with a README file).
+There will only be one repository for the group project and it will live in the product owner's GitHub account.
+- In the "Projects" tab:
+	- create a project called "Backlog" (don't use a template), and put two columns in that project "`Personas`" and "`User Stories`".
+- In the "Issues" tab:
+	- under "Labels"
+		- Open up the "labels" and delete all the existing labels
+		- Create a new label called "User Story"
+	- under "Milestones"
+		- create two milestones: SPRINT 1 and SPRINT 2

 ## StoryTime Meeting